khakhalin/notes/keywords/priority_queue.md

 As both swimming and sinking don't change the shape of the tree, but only the sequence of elements, it solves the issue!

-Obviously, **deletion** of elements in the middle are very similar to popping, just instead of exchanging with the root, we exchange the last element with this mid-element.
-Then kill former mid-element, then **heapify**: either swim up (if it's larger than the parent), or sink (if it's heavier.
-And in practice it will amost always be heavier).
+**Deletion** of elements from the middle is very similar to popping, just instead of exchanging with the root, we exchange the last element with this mid-element, shorten (trim) the heap, then **heapify** the impostor: either swim it up (if it is larger than its parent), or sink it (if it's heavier than kids).
+In practice it will usually have to sink, as it had come from the bottom, but it's not guaranteed, as it could have been a bottom of a different branch, and branches never promised to have similar distributions.

 It is also possible to have **multi-way heaps** (not binary, but, say, tertiary).